3L0C/wk/README.md

 # p a -> outer0 outer1
 # p n b -> inner0 outer1
 ```

-In chord arrays, `+args` on the template (after the closing
-bracket) provides default arguments that are shadowed by
-any `+args` on individual chord expressions.

 See [Argument Positions](#argument-positions) for more
 details on the `%($N)` syntax.